-Administering Volumes
+8 Administering Volumes

-This chapter describes how to perform common maintenance tasks on volumes in VERITAS Volume Manager (VxVM).
-This includes displaying volume information, monitoring tasks, adding and removing logs, resizing volumes, removing mirrors, removing volumes, and changing the layout of volumes without taking them offline.
+This chapter describes how to perform common maintenance tasks on volumes in Volume Manager (VxVM).
+This includes displaying volume information, monitoring tasks, adding and removing logs, resizing volumes, removing mirrors, removing volumes, backing up volumes using mirrors and snapshots, and changing the layout of volumes without taking them offline.

-Note You can also use the VERITAS Intelligent Storage Provisioning (ISP) feature to create and administer application volumes.
+You can also use the VERITAS Intelligent Storage Provisioning (ISP) feature to create and administer application volumes.
 These volumes are very similar to the traditional VxVM volumes that are described in this chapter.
 However, there are significant differences between the functionality of the two types of volumes that prevents them from being used interchangeably.
 Refer to the VERITAS Storage Foundation Intelligent Storage Provisioning Administrator's Guide for more information about creating and administering ISP application volumes.
 Most VxVM commands require superuser or equivalent privileges.